-11. Pay costs comprise over half of the University's operating expenditure.
-The BFT has a separate section for payroll planning integrated within the application.

-- 12. The BFT is not intended to become the University's main reporting tool and will not replace existing reports.
+- 11. Pay costs comprise over half of the University's operating expenditure.
+The BFT has a separate section for payroll planning integrated within the application. - 12.
+The BFT is not intended to become the University's main reporting tool and will not replace existing Oracle reports.
 Oracle information will remain the authoritative data record. - 13.
 The BFT provides a standard format to be used across the whole of the University.
 The results can therefore be easily consolidated at departmental, divisional and University level.
 It also generates standard files to upload the budgets into Oracle once the budget has been approved. - 14.
-The budget on the BFT will be open from mid-March and you will be able to use it to input your payroll and I&E budgets.
+The budget on the BFT is now open and you are able to use it to input your payroll and I&E budgets.
 If more than one person in a department is responsible for putting together cost centre budgets, you should ensure that everyone involved is aware of their own area of responsibility. - 15.
 For further information on the BFT, including access and support, please see the dedicated BFT Support webpages